-As 2019 marks 20 years since the establishment of FICIL, we will look back on the already achieved while at the same time placing a strong focus on how the decisions made today will affect the investment climate of Latvia in the future.
+As 2019 marks 20 years since the establishment of FICIL, we take a look back on the already achieved while at the same time placing a strong focus on how the decisions made today will affect the investment climate of Latvia in the future.
 In order to make the right decisions now, Latvia needs to have a clear vision for tomorrow.

 13:30-15:00 | Panel I “Staffing a Smart Nation